 ” In the course of that first evening, as we passed through the gauntlet of coffee shops, clubs, and after-hours bars something strange happened.
 His tired delivery, his burned-out one-liners, his twisted face, all turned from plain ugly to a surreal, seen-it-all, done-it-all charming.
 By the end of the evening, I couldn’t take my eyes off him.
 He made failure wonderfully stylish and reelectrified the tired, dumb, and predictable: he was the dismissed Beatle, the glue-trapped Ratpacker, the laid-off Warhol Factory worker.
 This man couldn’t make shit stink, or a fly fly.
 He couldn’t hold a tune, or walk a straight line.
 Yet despite it all, there was a distinct success to his failure.”

 East Village thirsts for the blood of the dreamer, the state line alien and/or the enthusiastic artist.
-A place where artists come to be and in the next pass flushes you down with the pee.
-Primo was content with revealing his artistic flare, yet concealing his artistic productions, left content knowing what he has done was better than that of the many nationwide release.
-Mary was different in that she wanted success, notoriety and all of the riches that came with it, she just couldn’t get over the barrier that self-doubt provided to get to the final stages of her long-awaited project.
+A place where artists come to be and in the next pass flushes you down with the piss.
+Primo was content with revealing his artistic flare, yet concealing of his artistic productions left knowing that what he has done was better than that of the nationwide releases.
+Mary was different in that she wanted success, notoriety and all of the riches that came with it, she just couldn’t get over the barrier of self-doubt that prevented her to get to the final stages of her long-awaited project.
 Between temp jobs at Kinko’s and clerical work at corporate law firms, Mary is writing a book called The Book of Jobs which is a collection of short stories about disenfranchised employees of franchised businesses and their personal relationships with their jobs.
-And by personal she means people who despise their jobs and can only hope they have other mediums in life for a sense of enjoyment.
-Her only hope in the world in finally becoming published, is drawn from the horrible output being released that occupy vital shelf space at the local bookstores, Primo’s pornographic novel Cuming Attractions notwithstanding.
+By personal she means people who despise their jobs and can only hope they have other mediums in life for a sense of enjoyment.
+Her only hope in the world in finally becoming published and unlike the horrible output that occupy vital shelf space at the local bookstores, Primo’s pornographic novel Cuming Attractions notwithstanding.

 This is your typical inner city New York novel.
 A city that sucks people in with its farsighted embrace and up close faux austerity, it is filled with angst, cynicism, derision, abhorrent behaviour, one night stands, and bad diets.
 Characters encompassing many of the typical downtown dwellers like human pincushions, chick’s with dicks, trust fund Travis Bickle’s, craft beer swilling anti-establishment hipsters with swamp thing tattoos looking past their mistakes through their non-corrective lenses.
 All these characters make an appearance one way or another in Dogrun with a few more interesting cameos as well.